Spain penpix of likely squad for World Cup finals

 Sergio Busquets (Barcelona) Age 25; 64 caps.
 Quietly and efficiently going about his business, is possibly the most accomplished holding midfielder in world football.
 Short passing and composure are wonder to behold and is a tenacious ball-winner.
 Del Bosque says he is player he would most like to be compared to.

 Andres Iniesta (Barcelona) Age 29; 95 caps.
-Hugely gifted and entertaining ball player, epitomizes Spain’s swift, counter-attacking style.
-Has been hampered by niggling injuries and criticized for not scoring more often but has developed a habit of producing on the big occasions which include the winning campaigns of 2008, 2010 and 2012.
+Hugely gifted and entertaining ball player, epitomises Spain’s swift, counter-attacking style.
+Has been hampered by niggling injuries and criticised for not scoring more often but has developed a habit of producing on the big occasions which include the winning campaigns of 2008, 2010 and 2012.

 David Silva (Manchester City) Age 28; 78 caps.
 Tricky and pacy left-footer with an eye for goal, has impressed at Manchester City.
 Has complained about being sidelined under Del Bosque but remains important squad member and scored Spain’s opener in Euro 2012 final.
 Played in 2008 Euro final but was unused sub at World Cup final.